FrozenRainDev/Hardcore-Survival/README.md

 **A Minecraft mod brings incredibly realistic and tough survival experience with ambitious playing goals.**

-- Current compatible version: Minecraft 1.19.4, Fabric (Might be compatible with Forge in the future)
+- Current compatible version: Minecraft 1.19.4, Fabric (Considering to be compatible with NeoForge in the future)
 - Links:
   - [Official](http://hcs.coolpage.biz/)
   - [Wiki](https://www.mcmod.cn/) (Has not built yet)